Juan Cutillas: Australia

 In 1985, during the onset of the People Power Revolution, Cutillas briefly left the Philippines for Australia where he coached a handful of Australian professional football teams.
 He was named coach of the year by the Queensland Football Federation in 1987 for leading Brisbane City to a Grand Final finish and in 1993 for leading the Taringa Rovers in the Queensland Cup.
 He served as head coach of the Queensland State and also the Queensland Academy of Sport from 1991 to 1996.

 Return to the Philippines

-Cutillas coached the Philippine national team thrice after he returned from Australia, from 1981–1984, 1996–2000 and 2008–2009.
+Cutillas coached the Philippine national team thrice after he returned from Australia, from 1981 to 1984, 1996 to 2000 and 2008 to 2009.

 Cutillas became head coach of Pachanga Diliman but later left for Kaya due to issues with some members of the management staff of the former.

 Other sports

 Cutillas was a lecturer at the University of the Philippines and was the physical director of the Philippine National Men's Basketball team from 1976 to 1985.
+He was the trainer of the Philippine team to the 1974 FIBA World Championship.

+Personal life and death

+Cutillas returned to Spain after coaching with Kaya in the United Football League.

+He married Tessy da Silva, a Filipina mestiza in 1964.
+They had two daughters.
+Da Silva died in 2022.

+Cutillas resided in Benalmádena.
+He died in Málaga on 7 July 2025, at the age of 83.